peterjostiguy/gJeopardy/drills/README.md

 ## Geopardy

 To successfully complete this drill, you need to able to answer common javascript interview questions.
-An instructor will play Mr. Trebek, while you and another student clear the board!
+An instructor will play Mr. Trebek, while you clear the board!
 Questions cover the following topics:

 * Scope
 * Data Types